Gros plan d'un espresso avec une créma dorée parfaite dans une tasse blanche

 April 24, 2026Carrera Café

-This thin golden layer on your espresso isn't just decorative.
-It's the barista's signature, proof that the beans are fresh and the extraction is perfect.
-At Carrera Café, it's consistently present.
+This thin golden layer on your espresso is not decorative.
+It is the barista's signature, proof that the bean is fresh and the extraction is perfect.
+At Carrera Café, it is systematic.

 See our espresso